StevenClontz/auburn-puzzle-party/pages/parties/app11.md

 \*On calling it APP11...
 Potluck VI will be the eleventh major Auburn puzzle community event, not counting [Eric's Puzzle Parties][epp], so I thought I'd go with it.
-Besides, word on the street tells me there's going to be a full-fledged puzzlehunt called Auburn Puzzle Party 12!
+Also, word on the street tells me there's going to be a full-fledged puzzlehunt called Auburn Puzzle Party 12!
 (I won't be organizing, but I bet you'll be hearing more about that soon.)